1964 United States presidential election: Goldwater's gaffes

+Gulf of Tonkin Incident and Resolution

 Meanwhile, President Johnson was concerned he could lose the election by appearing soft on Communism.
 On July 10, the USS Maddox was ordered into the Gulf of Tonkin, authorized to "maintain contact with the U.S. military command in Saigon ... and arrange 'such communications ... as may be desired'".
 On July 30, South Vietnamese commandos tried to attack the North Vietnamese radar station on the island of Hon Me, with the USS Maddox sufficiently close that the North Vietnamese believed it was there to provide cover for that commando raid.
 North Vietnam filed an official complaint with the International Control Commission, accusing the United States of being behind the raid.
 On August 2, the Maddox reported having been attacked by three North Vietnamese Navy torpedo boats.
 Johnson called Soviet Premier Khrushchev, saying the US did not want war and asking the Soviets to convince North Vietnam to not attack American warships.
 The next day, August 3, South Vietnamese raided Cape Vinhson and Cua Ron.
 That night, in the middle of a thunderstorm, the Maddox intercepted radio messages that gave them "the 'impression' that Communist patrol boats were bracing for [another] assault".
 They called for air support from the USS Ticonderoga.
 The pilots didn't see anything, but the Maddox and the nearby USS Turner Joy started shooting in all directions.
 However, after the incident, all US personnel involved acknowledged they had neither seen nor heard Communist gunfire.
 Nevertheless, Johnson and an aide Kenneth O'Donnell agreed that Johnson "would have to respond firmly to defend himself against Goldwater and the Republican right wing".
-Johnson denounced the attack as "unprovoked" and secured essentially a blank check to do anything he thought necessary in Vietnam, and left Goldwater looking like an irresponsible hawk.
+Johnson denounced the attack as "unprovoked" and Congress passed the Gulf of Tonkin resolution, giving the president the power to do effectively whatever they felt necessary in Vietnam and began major US involvement in the Vietnam War, and left Goldwater looking like an irresponsible hawk.